EU Proposes Doubling Steel Tariffs to 50 Percent

 Photo: Martin Meissner/AP/TT

-Tuesday's proposal means that the tariffs on steel from outside the EU are increased from 25 percent to 50 percent on volumes that exceed the current import quota.
+Tuesday's proposal means that the tariffs on steel from outside the EU will be increased from 25 percent to 50 percent on volumes exceeding the current import quota.
 And that quota is to be reduced by 47 percent, to 18.3 million tons per year.

 The proposal, which as usual needs to be approved by both the EU Parliament and the EU member states, is to permanently replace the current 25 percent protective tariffs that expire next year.